xieweiAlex/English_Learning/words/2022/words-Jan.md

 Vocalizes a **grievance** toward someone else.
 Peter is going through a challenging divorce, and his behavior at work has been **erratic** day to day. -

 Your sense of urgency and **poise** under pressure is supremely appreciated!
 The enemy was put to **rout** all along the line. -

 He knows his predictions are **fodder** for skeptics.
 One obvious question: How could the S&P 500 advance 26.9% in 2021 -- its seventh-best performance in 50 years -- if stocks were poised to plummet?
-Everything has consequences and the consequences this time may or may not include some **intractable**.   inflation.
+Everything has consequences and the consequences this time may or may not include some **intractable**.

 They accused her of an **incestuous** relationship with her father. -
 a **truculent** speech against the new government. -